pitchmuc/aepp/docs/cli.md

 ### Dataset Methods

 #### get_datasets
-List all datasets in the current sandbox (Basic info).
+List all datasets in the current sandbox.\
+Also save the result in a CSV file.\
+* `-f`, `--filter`: filter the dataset returned based name and on lower case and partial match of that string

 #### get_datasets_infos
 List all datasets with detailed storage and row count statistics.

 #### do_get_datasets_tableNames
-Get the table names associated with dataset names and ID.\
+Get the table names associated with dataset names and ID.

 #### get_observable_schema_json
 Retrieve the observable schema JSON for a specific dataset.\